10+ free & affordable things to do and see in Helsinki as an unconventional tourist!

 PUBLIC TRANSPORT

-The best way to buy tickets is with the app.
+The best way to buy tickets is to tap your device/card on the vehicle, or with the HSL app (Helsinki Public Transportation) for discounts and bundles.

 Helsinki Central Railway station